Skip to main content

 You may be wondering how custom processors could be faster than conventional processors, which have had decades of optimizations put into them.

-The answer is that many optimizations improve average-case performance, but not worst-case performance and worst-case performance matters more for enabling an end-to-end optimization: compile time data transfer scheduling.
+The answer is that many optimizations improve average-case performance but not worst-case performance, and worst-case performance matters more for enabling an end-to-end optimization: compile-time data-transfer scheduling.

 The main idea is that their processors (Tensor Streaming Processors, henceforth TSPs) are executing instructions in lockstep as if they were synchronized to a common clock, so that data transfers can be scheduled at compile time, and TSPs send and receive data using their instruction pointers as implicit timestamps.

-This wouldn’t be straightforward to do with conventional CPUs/GPUs, whose optimizations, like caching, branch prediction, and speculative execution, introduce nondeterminism in instruction timing.
+This wouldn’t be straightforward to do with conventional CPUs/GPUs, whose optimizations like caching, branch prediction, and speculative execution introduce nondeterminism in instruction timing.

 The TSP architecture avoids these for the sake of determinism and replaces them with a higher quantity of ALUs and memory than would be present in a conventional CPU or GPU made on a comparable process.